 This is fraud!

 Although this nightmarish situation took place, the mother requested another IEP meeting.
-Knowing full well that this “advocate” did nothing but took her money, she contact her once again to represent her at the meeting.
+Knowing full well that this “advocate” did nothing but took her money, she contacted her once again to represent her at the meeting.
 When I asked her why, her response was the she did not know of any other advocates to contact so she thought having her there would be better than nothing.

 Oh my goodness!
 NO!
 The advocate clearly had shown she did not know what she was doing and sadly, could care less.
 However, once again the mom paid her to attend the meeting.
 This time, the “advocate” called the mom the morning of the meeting and said that she could not make the meeting as she had laryngitis and could not speak.